 - 13. Dombay Mountain, Caucasus

-Dombay is a very popular ski resort, one of the best in the Caucasus Mountains.
+Dombay is a very popular ski resort, one of the best ones in Russia.
 But skiing is not the only thing to do in Dombay – it’s also a gorgeous place to visit during the summer.
-Hiking, camping, mountain biking, four-wheeler’s – Dombay area has a lot of fun to offer you during the summer.
+Hiking, camping, mountain biking, four-wheeler’s – Dombay area has a lot of fun outdoorsy things to offer during the summer.

 Photo Credit: inqar